 Sunday Mornings: Education Hour

-Children and adults meet for Christian education on Sunday mornings from 9:00-10:00 a.m. during the school year, except on the second Sunday of the month, when we enjoy our free Community Breakfast instead.
+Children and adults meet for Christian education on Sunday mornings from 9:00-10:00 a.m. during the school year.

 Children ages 3-18 are grouped by age for traditional Sunday school lessons and crafts, helping them grow their relationships with Jesus and with other children and adults.
 Each age group is led by a teacher (the same person each week) and an assistant (one of several volunteers).